Prophecy (manga): Drama

 Under the title of Yokokuhan: The Pain (予告犯 -THE PAIN-), a Japanese television drama ran for five episodes on Wowow between June 7 to July 5, 2015.
 Supervised by the film director Yoshihiro Nakamura, it was directed by Nakamura himself, Katsutoshi Hirabayashi and Megumi Sawada, with episodes screenplayed by Tamio Hayashi and Hiroshi Tanaka.
 It starred Noriyuki Higashiyama and Erika Toda reprises her role from the film.
 A soundtrack of the series was released on June 3, 2015, by Anchor Records, with all tracks composed by Takashi Omama, the drama's main composer.
 All episodes were released on DVD and Blu-Ray on December 4, 2015, by TC Entertainment.

 Reception

 Volume 3 reached the 45th place on the weekly Oricon manga charts and, as of September 15, 2013, has sold 20,871 copies.

 On Anime News Network, Rebecca Silverman gave volume 1 an overall grade of A−.
-On manga-news.com, the series has a staff grade of 16 out of 20.
+On Manga News, the series has a staff grade of 16 out of 20.

 The film earned on its opening weekend in Japan and a total of so far.